hellohaptik/docs_haptik/docs/agent-chat/analytics.md

     In all of the scenarios mentioned above, the chat will remain in queue untill an agent receives the chat.

-> Number of free slots per agent depends on the number of chats currently assigned to the agent and chat concurrency set for the agent.
+> Number of free slots per agent is the difference between chat concurrency set for the agent and the number of chats currently assigned to the agent.

 3. **Average Response Time** (RT)